SpencerMullen/MusicWebsite/README.md

 After selecting a specific entry searched using the Discogs API, a dialogue for adding some additional information is opened to be able to create an entry.

 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/EditEntry.PNG?raw=true)
 The edit entry form is prefilled with the entry information.
-You can update the album information here.
+Users can update the album information here.

 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/DeleteEntry.PNG?raw=true)
 The delete entry form where users can delete entries.
 Also deletes the image off of Cloudinary so the image does not take unnecessary space.

 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/AddEditReview.PNG?raw=true)
-If the album is not reviewed or if you want to change the review you can do so here.
+Users can add or edit the review here.
 It will preload any saved review information.
-You can also use bold by surrounding text with '*' and italics by surrounding text with '_'.
+Users can also use bold by surrounding text with '*' and italics by surrounding text with '_'.

 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/DeleteReview.PNG?raw=true)
-You can delete the review part of the entry here.
+Users can delete the review part of the entry here.

 ## Potential Features
 - Infinite Scroll - Load entries by chunks to reduce frontend load